Nothing Great Was Achieved Without Enthusiasm

 1. What about your job?
 You won’t be enthusiastic about it unless you love what you do.
 If you were unable to find a job that you are passionate about, make the best of the situation.
 Look for the good and the potential of your present job.
 Also, make a plan and take action that will lead you to the job of your dreams.
 It may be a long struggle before you get there, but like climbing Mount Everest, you will find the journey exhilarating.

 2. Don’t waste time by hanging out with negative people.
 Stick with a circle of enthusiastic and optimistic friends.
-If you need more friends, consider joining a club such as the Optimist Club or Toastmasters International, for their members are usually enthusiastic.
+If you need more friends, consider joining a club such as Optimist International or Toastmasters International, for their members are usually enthusiastic.

 3. We live in the largest room in the world.
 The room for improvement!
 The fact that we can improve ourselves is exciting.
 A sure way to inject some enthusiasm into your life is to take some adult education courses, read some good books, learn the martial arts, how to dance, or anything else.
 Embrace life and light the torch of others with your own enthusiasm.